ngriffiths21/measles-dashboard/src/index.md

 > We used to think of measles outbreaks in the United States as isolated events: short-lived and confined to close-knit communities with low vaccination rates.
 A flare here, a bubble there.
 But as those bubbles grow and converge, the United States could be at risk for tens of thousands of cases.

-The op-ed is a call to take the threat of measles seriously, to do what we can to improve vaccination rates, to rebuild trust in the public health system.
-Mina describes some of the serious harms measles can cause and the impacts of large outbreaks in Europe.
-The protection the U.S. worked so hard to achieve "is now unraveling," he writes—if vaccination rates don't improve, more people will needlessly die from a preventable disease.
+Mina wants the U.S. to take the threat of measles seriously, for good reason: this is the most contagious disease in the world, and it causes serious illness and death.
+The protection the U.S. worked so hard to achieve "is now unraveling," Mina writes—if vaccination rates don't improve, more people will needlessly die from a preventable disease.
+[Many](https://yourlocalepidemiologist.substack.com/p/its-not-just-about-measles) [other](https://www.statnews.com/2025/06/24/us-measles-elimination-status-vaccine-rates-cdc-mmr-rate/) [writers](https://www.usatoday.com/story/opinion/2025/03/04/measles-outbreak-texas-mmr-vaccine/81146579007/) have joined him in calling attention to the long-term consequences of measles resurgence.

-This is a very appropriate message for a general public audience, and [many](https://yourlocalepidemiologist.substack.com/p/its-not-just-about-measles) [other](https://www.statnews.com/2025/06/24/us-measles-elimination-status-vaccine-rates-cdc-mmr-rate/) [writers](https://www.usatoday.com/story/opinion/2025/03/04/measles-outbreak-texas-mmr-vaccine/81146579007/) have focused on the consequences of the country losing its control over this disease.
-Unfortunately, the discussion isn't very helpful if you are a local leader: if your school, health center, or local organization gets exposed to measles, there is a lot more you will want to know.
+These articles provide an overview of the problems that got us here, and a good list of things to work on, focusing on the national level.
+But the local picture is not like the national one.
+If your school, health center, or local organization gets exposed to measles, there is more you need to know.
+This disease is different from others in key ways, and surprisingly, there is a lot you can do even after an exposure.

 <div class="card" style="max-width: 600px;">